pcmillerAcme/docs/index.md

 If you are a software developer interested in using ACME's service, this documentation is for you.
 If you are not a software developer, you'll probably be happier visiting [ACME's top page](http://acme.codes).

-The API described in this documentation is available at [service.acme.codes](http://service.acme.codes) and [api.acme.codes](http://api.acme.codes)
+The API described in this documentation is available at [api.acme.codes](http://api.acme.codes)

 The example workflows described in this documentation will function for anyone, but the messages embedded into the codes will be prefixed to ACME's website in a way that limits commercial use but still demonstrates ACME's real time encoding ability.
 To encode messages without this prefixed demonstration restriction, a subscription-based business agreement with ACME must first be paid for.